mdsuzayethossan/learning-course/README.md

   * /topics
 - /
   - Header section with banner
-  - Quiz Topics
+  - Footer
 - /blog
   - some important questions and answers
 - /course/:courseId
   - Specific course details.
 Also you can to download all details or full page and get premium access to click button

-* /topics
+* /checkout/courseID
-  - All quiz item here.
-Click Start Practice button to start quiz exam.
+  - When you will on Get premium access button then will show checkout page with specific course.